Flufd/flufd.github.io/_posts/2018-03-22-generating-nano-addresses.markdown

 Nano uses the Blake2b hashing algorthm to generate the private key from the seed.
 I'm using the c# implementation found here [https://github.com/BLAKE2/BLAKE2](https://github.com/BLAKE2/BLAKE2).

 First lets get the bytes from the hex string.
-I'm using a helper method found on Stack Overflow [here](https://stackoverflow.com/a/321404) but there are more efficient methods on that page as well.
+I'm using a helper method found on Stack Overflow [here](https://stackoverflow.com/a/321404), other methods are available.

 {% highlight c# %}
 public static byte[] HexStringToByteArray(string hex) {